 A very popular method of supplying the proper amount of UV radiation and heat is by using a Mercury Vapor bulb.
-These bulbs are a bit more expensive, but work well and last longer than florescent tubes.

 The Zoo Med PowerSun UV Mercury Vapor bulb is an excellent choice that will keep your bearded dragon healthy and happy.

 Full Spectrum Lighting Placement

 As mentioned earlier, it is important to supply the best full spectrum lighting for a bearded dragon across the entire enclosure as much as possible.
 It is also important to place the bulb as close as possible to the bearded dragon so that it can take full advantage of the radiation emitted from the bulb.

 Keeping the bulb twelve inches or less from the reptile is ideal for good radiation exposure.
 Keeping the bulb farther away lessens the effects of the bulb and drastically reduces its intensity.
 Always follow the manufacturer’s recommendations for proper radiation exposure and placement.